hetankevin/mdpmix/README.md

     by Chinmaya Kausik, Kevin Tan and Ambuj Tewari.
 This paper was accepted to ICML 2023 for a short live presentation,
     and is available on arXiv at https://arxiv.org/abs/2211.09403.
+It presents, with provable guarantees,
+    an algorithm for learning mixtures of Markov chains and MDPs using unlabeled (relatively) short trajectories, with their required length being on the order of the mixing time of the system.
+This uses the long-standing idea that parameters for K models
+    in a mixture should lie in the K dimensional subspace spanned by them.
+Said algorithm first estimates this subspace by aggregating across trajectories.
+It then computes a dissimilarity statistic,
+    thresholds the data according to a user-defined threshold estimable with a histogram of the dissimilarity statistic, and clusters the trajectories with spectral clustering, One can then estimate each of the K models, classify new trajectories, and then optionally refine the models with the EM algorithm.

+## Files

 The main driver file is in mcmix/mdpRep.ipynb.
     This reproduces all the plots for the paper.